WAWE: Progressive rock era

 In 1972, the station adopted the call letters WJKL, which was based on the name of the station manager at the time, Richard Jakle.
-In the 1974, WJKL adopted a progressive rock format, and was branded "The Fox".
+In 1974, WJKL adopted a progressive rock format, and was branded "The Fox".
 In 1975, the station's ERP was increased to 3,000 watts.
 In July 1980, the station dropped all local talent becoming fully automated, airing an album-oriented rock format.
 Live personalities were brought back in April 1981.